- The program offered by the institute is the same as is taught in over 70 branches of EOM in over 30 countries and has been established for 29 years.

 Individual associations represent Osteopaths provincially.
 The Canadian Federation of Osteopaths (CFO) in turn, represents these provincial associations nationally.
 The CFO maintains membership in the international body, the Osteopathic International Alliance (OIA).
 The purpose of the OIA is to advance the practice of manual osteopathy and osteopathic medicine throughout the world.

 Osteopathic Physicians have a long history in Canada, dating back to the turn of the last century.
 Despite small numbers, they obtained medical practice rights for physicians who graduated from the United States (US) medical schools, approved by the American Osteopathic Association (AOA).
 As a result, in certain provinces, the title “Osteopath” is reserved for graduates of US medical schools only.
-Due to increasing numbers of Osteopathic Manual Practitioners in Canada, there is a growing need for provincial governments to recognize both streams.”
+Due to increasing numbers of Osteopathic Therapists in Canada, there is a growing need for provincial governments to recognize both streams.”

 It should also be noted that there are less than 50 Osteopathic physicians in Canada.
 This is largely due to the requirement that such physicians must have graduated from a recognised university in the USA.
 There are no exceptions to this.